openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 SDG Indicator 15.3.1
 ====================

 The amount of degraded land relative to the total amount of land is measured by Sustainable Development Goal (SDG) Indicator 15.3.1.

-Target 15.3 of SDG 15: Life on Land, aims to "combat desertification by 2030, restore degraded land and soil, including those damaged by droughts, floods, and desertification, and work towards a world free of land degradation".
+Target 15.3 of SDG 15: Life on Land aims to "combat desertification by 2030, restore degraded land and soil, including those damaged by droughts, floods, and desertification, and work towards a world free of land degradation".

 To help achieve Target 15.3 of the SDGs, governments, international organizations, and civil society must take action to combat desertification and restore degraded land.
 Sustainable land management can be a significant measure that has a positive impact on degraded land.
 By taking such actions, we can ensure the preservation of biodiversity, promote sustainable land use, and create a sustainable future for generations to come.
-These actions can help improve the health of the environment and boost agricultural production in these areas, which will in turn ensure food security, reduce poverty, and promote social welfare.
+These actions can help improve the health of the environment and boost agricultural production in these areas, which will in turn ensure food security, reduce poverty and promote social welfare.

 This module provides guidance for generating data for reporting on SDG Indicator 15.3.1.
 It follows `Good practice guidance: SDG Indicator 15.3.1 – Proportion of land that is degraded over total land area (Version 2.0) <https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_SDG-Indicator-15.3.1_version2_2021.pdf>`__.